Top 10 enterprise software asset management solutions

 • Documentation gaps: Complex integrations may need more guidance than the docs provide.

-SmartTrack is a good option for organizations that need audit-ready license compliance and want to customize their reports and workflows.
-For broader ITAM needs like discovery, CMDB, and dependency mapping, you’ll want to pair it with a platform that covers those areas, like Virima.
+SmartTrack works well for organizations that need audit-ready license compliance and want to customize reports and workflows.
+For broader ITAM needs like discovery, CMDB, and dependency mapping, pair it with a platform that covers those areas, like Virima.

 How to pick the right enterprise software asset management solution

 Each tool on this list solves a slightly different problem.
-The right choice depends on where your biggest gaps are:
+The right choice depends on where your biggest gaps sit:

 • SaaS sprawl?
 Zluri is purpose-built for that.